-Online marketing is sort of like dating…online.
+Online marketing, also known as digital marketing, is sort of like dating…online.
 It’s easiest to find someone to date when you have lots of options to choose from, which means you need lots of traffic or visitors on your website.
-To start you digitally network with potential prospects, though search engines, advertising and sometimes social media then ask them to coffee (a.k.a. visit your site).
-While drinking your latte you turn on your monster charm to whoo them into a mutually beneficial relationship (like buying something from you that makes their life better).
+To start, you digitally network with potential prospects though search engines, advertising and sometimes social media, then ask them to coffee (a.k.a. visit your site).
+While drinking your latte you turn on your monster charm to woo them into a mutually beneficial relationship (like buying something from you that makes their life better).
 Think of the 7 key components of online marketing like your online dating tools to generate website traffic and start developing relationships with visitors:

 Consider your website your online marketing home.
 You own this home and have complete control over your guests website visiting experience.
 You want readers to enjoy their visit and feel good about your business when they leave.
 A positive user experience adheres to the following guidelines:

 Adding a blog to your website allows you to expand your sphere of influence.
 If your website only has 5 pages optimized for 5 key phrases you only have 5 opportunities to generate traffic (and remember traffic = relationships).
 If you have 100 pages optimized for 100 key phrases you have 100 opportunities to generate traffic.
 From a sales perspective you’re much more likely to close the deal with a list of 100 prospects than a list of 5.
 So blogging gives you the opportunity to gain a larger audience.

 If maintaining a blog of your own seems like too much of a time commitment for you consider borrowing another blogs audience and engaging in guest blogging.
 Although the viewers of your posts won’t be seeing them within the controlled shell of your website they will be seeing your name and pros in an environment they already trust.